 - Lethargy; a sense of being tired and lazy all the time

-Some of the side effects of methadone treatment do not show up early when a patient is taking the medication.
+Some of the side effects of Methadone do not show up early when a patient is taking the medication.
 Instead, they build up over time and affect the person over a long time.
 The effects of long-term Methadone use can be divided into what the drug does physically to the body and its impact on the patient’s mind.
 Here is what the use of Dolophine can do to the body in the long run.

 - Addiction if the drug is abused

 - Withdrawal symptoms when the medication is suddenly halted

 How It Affects The Brain

 This opioid similarly affects the brain, like the more potent opioid agents whose addiction a person is trying to recover from.
 What sets this drug apart from the addictive ones is that it stays longer in the body.
 It persists for about 1 to 2 days after taking the last dose.

 With this lengthy period, it can cause less tolerance.
 Just like the addictive opioid drugs, it binds to the mu receptors in the brain.
 This brings about the painkilling effect as well as feelings of sedation, relaxation, and euphoria.